Remember how your grade school teachers had you make a Mother’s Day gift for your mom?

 Nice Things to Say to Your Mom on Mother’s Day

-1. “Thanks for changing my diapers.
-Only a mom could do that and still love me!”
+1. “Thanks for loving me even when I was a pain.
+Only a mom could do that and see the best in me!”

 2. “You’re the best mom ever.
 I’m so lucky that I get to be your son/daughter.”